 History of opioids has a long tale of accompaniments that is often confused with other substances.
-Opioids are a class of drugs derived from the opium poppy plant ]that act on the brain to produce a variety of effects, including pain relief in some cases.
-Prescription painkillers and illegal drugs like heroin both belong to the history of opioids.
+In some cases, it is used to reduce pain through the action of opiates derived from the opium poppy plant.
+Painkillers prescribed by physicians and illegal substances such as heroin are both parts of the history of opioid use disorder.

 The history of opioids started in 1775 when it became legal in the United States.
 Opioids were used to treat troops during the Civil War in the 1860s, and many of them became addicted.
 The Harrison Narcotics Act of 1914 placed restrictions on opioids in order to limit their commercial use.
 Doctors avoided prescribing opioids in the 1970s due to the stigma associated with addiction, instead opting for surgical procedures to prevent nerves from processing pain signals.
 In the 1980s and 1990s, however, opioids were reintroduced to the treatment of chronic pain.
 Every day in 2017, there were 142 opioid-related deaths.

-- fentanyl, a synthetic opioid 50–100 times more potent than morphine
+- An opioid 25–100 times stronger than morphine

 Opioids Are Being Used